 3. What Would You Identify as Your Strengths and Weaknesses?

 This is a common question that crops up in most job interviews, and the most important thing to remember is that your chosen strengths and weaknesses need to be tactical.
-If you list off weaknesses that could be detrimental to your role, then it will only go against you.
+If you list off weaknesses that could be detrimental to your role as a Midwife, then it will only go against you.
 When mentioning a weakness, you should talk about how you are going to improve on them or the work you are currently doing to improve on them.

 Ensure that you choose strengths that relate to the roles and responsibilities of a Midwife.
-If you opt to study an Access course to midwifery online and then later obtain an accredited degree, you should know everything that is expected of a Midwife.
+If you opt to study an Access to HE Diploma (Midwifery) online and then later obtain an accredited degree, you should know everything that is expected of a Midwife.
 Consider this and then identify the strengths you have that relate to the job role.